 Magazine

-What to ask your employer / HR department
+What to ask your employer / HR department when you’re preparing for retirement

 • Are there stock options or any other benefits that need to be exercised before (or within a specific timeframe after) retirement or “separation from service”?

-What to find out about social security
+What to ask about social security when you’re preparing for retirement

 • Based on my personal work history, what will my estimated monthly benefit amounts be — at the earliest age, at full retirement age, and at age 70?